How to tap talented students with disabilities

 In addition to networking experience, fellows get support on disclosing a disability and asking for accommodations.
 But perhaps the most rewarding part of the program is "the connections with other students with disabilities," Kirk says.

-Lime Connect partners currently include Google, Target, PepsiCo, Goldman Sachs and Bank of America Merrill Lynch.
-Other companies that have employed Lime Fellows include Apple, Cisco, McKinsey & Company and Barclays.
+Lime Connect partners currently include Google, Target (TGT.N), PepsiCo (PEP.N), Goldman Sachs (GS.N) and Bank of America Merrill Lynch (BAC.N).
+Other companies that have employed Lime Fellows include Apple (AAPL.O), Cisco (CSCO.O), McKinsey & Company and Barclays (BARC.L).
 "There are no special internships or positions put aside for our candidates," Lang says.
 "They compete with everyone else.
 All they're getting is the connection," she says.
 After the internship, many of them have landed jobs, like Kirk.

 The student is not the only one who benefits since companies get access to talent they might otherwise have overlooked.
 Consider the facts: 54 million adults, or 20 percent of the nation's population, has a mental or physical disability.
 The employment rate for people with disabilities in the U.S. was 39.5 percent in 2008, roughly half of that for people without disabilities.